Fishing in Chatham, Cape Cod

 Serious anglers can enjoy access to Georges Bank, the most westward of the great Atlantic fishing banks.
 Stretching from Cape Cod to Nova Scotia, Georges Bank is home to more than 100 species of fish.
 The mingling of the Labrador Current and the Gulf Stream combines with the relatively shallow, warmer waters to create a perfect breeding and feeding ground for cod, haddock, herring, flounder, lobster, scallops and more.

 Below are some specifics on Fishing In Chatham:

-Freshwater Fishing - Permits can be obtained from the North Chatham Outfitters on Route 28 in North Chatham or online by clicking here.
-For information on Recreational Freshwater Fishing licensing and fees, please click on the following link:
+Freshwater Fishing - Permits can be obtained from the North Chatham Outfitters on Route 28 in North Chatham.
+For information on Massachusetts Recreational Freshwater Fishing licensing and fees, please click here

-Saltwater Fishing - Permits are now required for Recreational Saltwater Fishing in Massachusetts.
-For more information, please check the following link: http://www.mass.gov/eea/agencies/dfg/licensing/where-to-buy-a-license.html
+Saltwater Fishing - Permits are required for Recreational Saltwater Fishing in Massachusetts.
+For more information, please check here

 For the Sport Fishing Enthusiast - Chatham also offers many Sport Fishing Charters for Striped Bass, Bluefish, and more.